Oatmeal-Lin/silent-sms-ping/README.md

 This application, which is a fork of [Android Silent SMS Ping](https://github.com/itds-consulting/android-silent-ping-sms), can send silent SMS messages and determine if a target phone is online or offline.
 But it can also detect received silent SMS messages and alert user that he has received silent SMS.

+The future version will also implement data collection for threat analytics.
+Stay tuned and check out the issues!

 This application is running on new Android devices and does not require rooted device.

 ### New development and design